Characters of the Uncharted series: Victor "Sully" Sullivan

-He has a major role in Uncharted 3: Drake's Deception where he joins Nathan in the search for Ubar and their close relationship is the main focus of the game; in flashbacks, it is revealed that Sullivan took in a 15-year-old Nathan out of pity, and he was also revealed to have worked for the leader of the Hermetic Order, who he and Drake are currently fighting at the present.
+He has a major role in Uncharted 3: Drake's Deception, where he joins Nathan in the search for Ubar.
+Their close relationship is the main focus of the game; in flashbacks, it is revealed that Sullivan took a 15-year-old Nathan under his wing out of pity, and he was also revealed to have worked for the leader of the Hermetic Order, who he and Drake are currently fighting at the present.

-He appears in Uncharted: Golden Abyss, set before Drake's Fortune, towards the end where he helps Nathan rescue Marisa Chase.
+He appears during the latter half of Uncharted: Golden Abyss, set before Drake's Fortune, where he helps Nathan rescue Marisa Chase.

 Sullivan returns for a final time in Uncharted 4: A Thief's End, where he is revealed to have lost contact with Nate following Ubar.
-When Drake comes out of retirement to help his long-lost brother Sam, whose life is in danger as he is under the debt of notorious drug lord Hector Alcázar, he contacts Sullivan who aids them in searching for Henry Avery's treasure, which Alcázar demands and facing fierce competition from Rafe Adler and Nadine Ross, the latter of whom he has history with.
-At the end of the game he and Sam partner up after Nate and Elena return home and both continue to be in touch with the latter two and by the events of the epilogue, have quit smoking.
+When Drake comes out of retirement to help his long-lost brother Sam, whose life is in danger as he is under the debt of notorious drug lord Hector Alcázar, he contacts Sullivan to aid them in searching for Henry Avery's treasure, which Alcázar demands.
+Sullivan and the Drake brothers face fierce competition from Rafe Adler and Nadine Ross, the latter of whom Sullivan has history with.
+At the end of the game, he and Sam partner up after Nate and Elena return home, and both continue to be in touch with the latter two; by the events of the epilogue, he has quit smoking.

 Sullivan is a business partner of Drake's.
-He was meant to act, not only as a partner, but as a mentor to the main character, and to provide insight into his criminal activities.
-In all games, Sullivan wears a guayabera-style shirt with khaki pants and smokes cigars.
+He was meant to act not only as a partner, but as a mentor to the main character, and to provide insight into his criminal activities.
+In all games, Sullivan wears a guayabera-style shirt with khaki pants, and smokes cigars.
 He is constantly in debt, but is likable enough to convince people to invest in his ventures.
-In Uncharted 3: Drake's Deception, it is revealed that Sullivan used to be in the (likely American) Navy, adding star-based navigation to his wide array of skills.
+In Uncharted 3: Drake's Deception, it is revealed that Sullivan used to be in the Navy, adding star-based navigation to his wide array of skills.
 This is also a major plot point in the game, as he is captured for his knowledge of the location of Iram of the Pillars thanks to said skill.